The Minnesota Radio Talking Book Network

 The Minnesota Radio Talking Book Network was the world's first radio reading service for the blind; the first on-air date was January 2, 1969.
 The purpose of a radio reading service is to make current print material available, through the medium of a radio, to those who cannot read it because of a physical condition such as blindness, visual disability, dyslexia, or strokes.
-In 1969, there were no other options available to blind and visually impaired people.
+In 1969, no other options were available to blind and visually impaired people.

 The Minnesota Radio Talking Book Network, at that time called the Radio Talking Book, was started as a side-channel radio on KSJR-FM, itself fairly new at the time.
-KSJR began January 22, 1967, as the classical radio station belonging to St. John's University, and was called MER, Minnesota Educational Radio.
-In 1974, the station's name was changed to Minnesota Public Radio, MPR.
+KSJR began on January 22, 1967, as a classical radio station belonging to St. John's University, and was called MER, Minnesota Educational Radio.
+In 1974, the station's name was changed to Minnesota Public Radio (MPR).

 In 1967 and 1968, conversations took place between Father Colman Barry, OSB, president of St. John's University, William Kling, manager of the station, and C. Stanley Potter, Director of the State Services for the Blind from 1948 to 1985.

-It was decided to place the Radio Talking Book as part of the Hamm Recording Project, which was begun by the Hamm Foundation in 1953 as a public-private partnership in association with Minnesota State Services for the Blind.
-In 1953, the purpose of the Hamm Recording Project was to make textbooks, Minnesota magazines and Minnesota authors available in an audio format for people who were blind and visually impaired.
-By 1969, the Hamm Recording Project was known as the Communication Center, was also providing Braille for Minnesotans, and had expanded their volunteer base considerably.
+It was decided to make the Radio Talking Book part of the Hamm Recording Project, which the Hamm Foundation began in 1953 as a public-private partnership in association with Minnesota State Services for the Blind.
+In 1953, the Hamm Recording Project's purpose was to make textbooks, Minnesota magazines, and Minnesota authors available in an audio format to blind and visually impaired people.
+By 1969, the project was known as the Communication Center, was also providing Braille for Minnesotans, and had expanded its volunteer base considerably.
 It seemed an obvious location for the Radio Talking Book.